-When in 1914 the Great War broke out, he was quick to volunteer for the Australian imperal Force (AIF).
-His difficulty in loading the rifle with efficiency led to his medical exemption from military service.
-But for that fall from the verandah, he once roldine, he suspected that he would have been under the mud of the Somme, with somany friends of the AIF who fought there for King and Country.
+(ill was later to have an even more officer on Edward McTiernan's admin 1914 the Great War broke out, and the Australian office (A.I.F.).
+His difficulty in the difficulty of the difficulty of the difficulty of the difficulty of the condensation of the sound, he once be suspected that he would have the initial on the Somme, with so the difficulty.
+All F. who fought there up to country.
 Any one who has visited the Australian War Memorials and graveyards of Northern France will understand the poignant likelihood of this speculation.

-Settled in Leichhardt, Edward McTiernan was sent to the Christian Brothers' School at Later he attended the Marist Brothers' School at Darlinghurst.
-That chool, until its recent closure, boasted the Edward McTiernan Prize.
-When it was closed, it was amalgamated in an associated school run by the Marist order in Canberra: It continues its association with Edward McTiernan.
+Settled in Leichhardt, Edward McTiernan was sent to the Christian Brothers' School at Lewisham.
+Later he attended the Marist Brothers' School at Darlinghurst.
+That school, until its recent closure, boasted the Edward McTiernan Prize.
+When it was closed, it was amalgamated in an associated school run by the Marist order in Canberra.
+It continues its association with Edward McTiernan.
 To it, his widow committed a number of memorabilia of the famous student of the early days of the century.

-In 1908 Edward McTiernan matriculated from the school at Darlinghurst.
+Ín 1908 Edward McTiernan matriculated from the school at Darlinghurst.
 He had little prospect of entering the University, despite the promise he had shown as a school child.
-It was not until 1912 that legislation provided support for children of working class families to attend the Sydney University.
-At that time there was also little hope that the young McTiernan would secure employment in the large commercial houses of Sydney.
+It was not until 1912 that legislation provided support for children of working class families to attend the Sydney University.12 At that time there was also little hope that the young McTiernan would secure employment in the large commercial houses of Sydney.
 These were times of strong sectarian prejudice.

-had invented it.
+Commerce was largely dominated by Protestants who boasted of the work ethic as if they had invented it.
 The best hope for the young Edward was the Public Service.

-his father's suggestion, he sat the examinations for entrance into the State and cheral Public Services.
+On his father's suggestion, he sat the examinations for entrance into the State and Federal Public Services.
 He won entrance to both.
-Although an officer of the State office, his father advised that he accept appointment to the Federal Service because, predicted, it was likely to grow in size and importance.
-Little could Patrick officernan have realised the impact which his promising son would have upon the ecisions which would reinforce, with legal effect, his own instinctual regnostications.
-13
+Although an officer of the State Police, his father advised that he accept appointment to the Federal Service because, he predicted, it was likely to grow in size and importance.
+Little could Patrick McTiernan have realised the impact which his promising son would have upon the decisions which would reinforce, with legal effect, his own instinctual prognostications.13

-Toward McTiernan therefore began his long association with Federal Government in Anstralia.
+Edward McTiernan therefore began his long association with Federal Government in Australia.
 He was employed as a junior clerk by the Customs Department.
 They sent him to a job at the Victoria Barracks in Sydney.
 With his small wages, he enrolled as an evening student in the faculty of Arts of Sydney University.
 At the University he came under the influence of Professor George Arnold Wood who taught him history.
 Wood was a liberal.
 He had criticised Australian involvement in the "imperial" Boer War.
 His criticism was accepted by the receptive McTiernan.